 As the UK is still part of EU, UK citizens do not need to apply for a Schengen visa to visit Europe.
 However, the EU has proposed visa free travel for Britons after BREXIT, which means that UK citizens will fall under the ETIAS scheme.
 Whether this system will be applied to the UK or not, will be known after it definitely leaves Europe, or about that time.

 On the other hand, UK residents that hold a citizenship of a country that does not have a visa liberalization agreement with EU are required to apply for a Schengen visa while in the UK.

 Which Countries Can I Visit With a Schengen Visa?

 If one of the Schengen Area member states has issued you a multiple-entry Schengen visa, then you can visit a wide number of countries in Europe.
-First of all you can visit the member states which are:
+First of all you can visit the each of the Schengen member states.

 Secondly, there is a number of countries in Europe which are Non-EU countries, but they still accept visitors that hold a Schengen visa.
 These non-Schengen countries that you can also visit with a Schengen visa are: